 Mama of Littles, who is struggling a bit with this tiring season of life . . . babies don’t keep.

 I promise I was once like you.
-Madly in love with my three little children, but greatly surprised with how difficult the simplest tasks were.
+I was madly in love with my three little children but was greatly surprised by how difficult the simplest tasks were.
 Like running to the grocery store or even getting dressed in peace could be.

 No one felt mature.